-I understand that the school will monitor the websites I visit and my use of the school's ICT facilities and systems and the school's digital device if provided, which may also be used at home with agreement.
+I understand that the school will monitor the websites I visit and my use of the school's ICT facilities and systems.

 I will take all reasonable steps to ensure that work devices are secure and password-protected when using them outside school, and keep all data securely stored in accordance with this policy and the school's data protection policy.